Laxmi-ai/Chatbot/README.md

-# 📚 RAG PDF Q&A Chatbot 🤖
+# 📚 RAG  Q&A Chatbot 🤖

 This is a Retrieval-Augmented Generation (RAG) based chatbot that lets you **upload a PDF** and **ask questions** about its contents using **LangChain**, **Hugging Face Transformers**, and **Gradio**.